inventree/inventree-docs/docs/start/config.md

 If the selected providers need additional settings they must be added as dicts under the key `social_providers`.
 The correct settings can be found in the django-allauths [provider documentation](https://django-allauth.readthedocs.io/en/latest/providers.html).

+!!! note "You are not done"
+    SSO still needs credentials for all providers and has to be enabled in the [settings](../admin/settings.md)!

 ### Login Options